 In V. canescens, the N-terminal region of the calyx RhoGAPs is more variable in length, with some proteins retaining the C1 motif upstream of the RhoGAP domain and one retaining a coiled-coil region upstream of the C1 motif.
 Most of the V. canescens calyx RhoGAPs were predicted to contain a nuclear localization signal, consistent with (i) the accumulation of VcVLP2 in the nucleus of the calyx cells prior to its association with the virus-derived VLPs (Pichon et al., 2015) and (ii) our results from a proteomic analysis indicating that all 13 calyx RhoGAPs are associated with VLPs.
 Human RacGAP1 has been described to localize to the cytoplasm and nucleus (Mishima et al., 2002), suggesting that V. canescens calyx RhoGAPs have retained the RacGAP1 nuclear localization signal, unlike Leptopilina venom RhoGAPs.
-One of the V. canescens calyx RhoGAP genes is located close to the RacGAP1 gene in the genome, suggesting a recent partial tandem duplication.
+One of the V. canescens calyx RhoGAP genes is located close to the RacGAP1 gene in the genome, suggesting a recent partial tandem duplication, although without support from phylogenetic analyses.
 The other genes, on the other hand, are scattered throughout the genome suggesting that they originate from one or more older duplication events of the RacGAP1 gene.
 In contrast to Leptopilina, it cannot be excluded that two or more partial duplication events of the RacGAP1-encoding gene occurred in V. canescens, followed by further duplication of ancestral duplicates.

 Accelerated evolution through duplication and divergence: pseudogenization and/or neofunctionalization?

-Our work revealed a significant divergence for the two multigene families of RhoGAPs in L. boulardi and V. canescens compared to RacGAP1, illustrated by the presence of mutations on the arginine essential for GAP activity and/or on one or more of the amino acids shown to be important, or even necessary, for interaction with the Rac GTPases in all RhoGAPs except LbGAP (and its homolog LbGAPy) and VcVLP2.
-The presence of mutations at key sites in the majority of L. boulardi venom and V. canescens calyx RhoGAPs suggests a loss of function by pseudogenization.
+Our work revealed a significant divergence for the two multigene families of RhoGAPs in L. boulardi and V. canescens compared to RacGAP1, illustrated by the presence of substitutions on the arginine essential for GAP activity and/or on one or more of the amino acids shown to be important, or even necessary, for interaction with the Rac GTPases in all RhoGAPs except LbmGAP (and its ortholog LbyGAP) and VcVLP2.
+The presence of substitutions at key sites in the majority of L. boulardi venom and V. canescens calyx RhoGAPs suggests a loss of function by pseudogenization.
 However, peptide matches were found in proteomic analyses for each of these RhoGAPs, indicating that the corresponding genes are successfully transcribed and translated.
 Furthermore, our results indicate that the ancestrally acquired secretory signal peptide, in which we identified an amino acid under negative selection, is conserved in all L. boulardi RhoGAPs and that most V. canescens RhoGAPs conserved the nuclear localization signal of RacGAP1.
 In addition, all RhoGAPs retained the ability to associate with vesicles, namely venosomes in L. boulardi and VLPs in V. canescens.
 Finally, we showed that several amino acids embedded in the protein structure evolved under negative selection, suggesting that they are important for protein stability.
 Taken together, these observations are not consistent with the hypothesis that any of the mutated RhoGAPs is undergoing a pseudogenization process, although it cannot be excluded that this process is quite recent and could have been initiated by the loss of the GAP active site.